JacksonBurns/fastsolv/paper/README.md

 This directory contains the code for model development, training, and analysis.
 Additional code for running the Vermeire et. al model is also provided.
+This code is primarily intended to aid in reproducing the results of the original study, but it may also be used to train models on new targets or extend the model architecture.

+See `sobolev_demo.ipynb` for a worked example of how Sobolev training works on a single-molecule property.

 ## Installation
 Installation should take less than ten minutes.